johnlindquist/kit-discussions-docs/docs/add-a-keyboard-shortcut.md

 ## // Shortcut Metadata

-Use the `Shortcut` metadata to add a global keyboard shortcut to any script
+Use the `// Shortcut` metadata to add a global keyboard shortcut to any script

 ```js
 // Shortcut: cmd shift j